inet-framework/inet/showcases/measurement/datarate/doc/index.rst

 The Model
 ---------

-The data rate statistics are measured by observing the packets as they are passing through over time at a certain point in the node architecture.
+The data rate is measured by observing the packets as they are passing through over time at a certain point in the node architecture.
 For example, an application source module produces packets over time and this process has its own data rate.
 Similarly, a queue module enqueues and dequeues packets over time and both of these processes have their own data rate.
 These data rates are different, which in turn causes the queue length to increase or decrease over time.

 Here is the network: